modernage12/excel-data-cleaning/README.md

 ### 8. Dimensionality Reduction (Dropping Redundant Columns)

 * **Action:** Removed columns deemed entirely useless or redundant for downstream analytical purposes, such as heavily corrupted text columns or duplicate unique identifiers.

 ---

-## Key Takeaways and Best Practices

-* **Know Your Ingestion Targets:** Formatting choices (like stripping currency symbols or trimming trailing spaces) are critical if the data is bound for an SQL database, where non-numeric characters or invisible spaces break data schemas.
-* **Context Matters:** Data cleaning is not a one-size-fits-all process.
-Modifying variables must always align with the ultimate business logic and the specific analytical objective of the project.

----